tutorials | mobile, uiux, design

 For designers not using Photoshop, we have included an example PDF showing the required 6 screens, app icons, and symbols, as well as a transparent PNG of a Samsung mobile device.
 Feel free to use any design program that you like, just make sure each screen design is 1440 pixels wide by 3040 pixels tall.

 Theme Portfolio Design Tips

 Be unique.
-There are a lot of themes available on the Galaxy Store, and the best way to stand out is to create something different.
+There are a lot of themes available on Galaxy Store, and the best way to stand out is to create something different.
 Don’t use copyrighted or stock images.
 We want to see your talents as a designer to create a custom design.
 If you use copyrighted or stock images, your portfolio will be rejected.

 Nice colors.
-Design your theme within a specific color palette.
+Design each theme within a specific color palette.
 This will ensure that your theme conveys a specific mood.
 For help with selecting a color palette, search online for websites that have color palette generating tools, such as color.adobe.com/create

 Careful with fonts.
 Fonts can be fun, but fonts can also be too crazy.
 You can use a stylistic font, just choose one that people can actually read, and read quickly.

 Simple App Icons.
 The symbols you design for each app icon should have a clear meaning.
 Do not place a distracting background behind each app icon.
 All design elements within the app icon should relate to that specific icon.
 Refrain from using a common design element across all app icons.